How To Clean Your Ceiling Fan Like a Pro

 Step 1: Use a sturdy ladder to reach the fan.

-Step 2: Spray a microfiber cloth with an all-purpose cleaner.
+Step 2: Spray a microfiber cloth with all-purpose cleaner (spray the cloth, not the motor).

-Step 3: Use the cloth to gently clean the housing of the motor and the chains.
+Step 3: Gently wipe the motor housing and the pull chains.

 Light dust